claceio/docs/content/docs/QuickStart/index.md

 ## Developing Apps

 Clace apps are written using Starlark and Go HTML templates.
 Starlark is a subset of Python, it is easy to pick up even if you are not familiar with Python.
-Go HTML templates are used by tools like Hugo and Helm,
+Go HTML templates are used by tools like Hugo and Helm.

+See [overview]({{< ref "app/overview/" >}}) for a quick start overview on developing Clace applications.